 It’s unmistakably autumn when the strikingly beautiful varied thrush begins appearing in Pacific Northwest yards, parks, and natural areas.
 That’s varied, as in Ixoreus naevius, though I’ve also seen various other thrushes—Swainson’s and hermit—feeding in residential areas from time to time.
 The scientific name given to this robin-sized bird comes from the Greek ixos, which means “mistletoe,” and oros for “mountain” and the Latin naevius, which translates to “spotted or varied.”
 If my math is correct, that adds up to “varied berry-loving mountain bird,” or some such.

 Most thrushes wear earthy colors on purpose—so they can be difficult to spot—but this species can be especially tough to see since their gorgeous plumage is reminiscent of dappled sunlight or pumpkin-colored leaves on a forest floor.
-And they’re timid around people, so you may be more likely to hear one than to see one.
-But hearing their call in a forest rarely helps locate one, since their ethereal, somewhat mournful voice seems to pervade the woods.
-Let’s honor their need to be left alone: sometimes it’s enough just to hear them to be struck by their beauty, isn’t it?
+And they’re timid and wary of people, so you may be more likely to hear one than to see one.
+But hearing their call in a forest rarely helps locate one, since their ethereal, somewhat mournful voice seems to pervade the peaceful woods.
+Let’s honor their need to be left alone—sometimes it’s enough just to hear them to be struck by their beauty.

 Birds of a feather

 Fall through winter, varied thrushes gather together in flocks, collectively known as a hermitage—a fitting description considering their obligation to be concealed.
 I’ve never seen more than three at a time in my yard, so their flocks must be a loose assemblage.
-In the city they act a bit bolder, coming to within 20 feet of the house to feed, as well as perch and survey in leafless trees.
-Their range encompasses the boreal forests of Alaska and the Yukon southward along the west coast to California and east to Alberta, Idaho, and western Montana.
+In the city they act slightly bolder, coming to within 20 feet of the house to feed, as well as perch and survey in leafless trees.
+Their range encompasses the boreal forests of Alaska and the Yukon, southward along the west coast to California, as well as east to Alberta, Idaho, and western Montana.
 National Geographic records their winter range as “coastal Alaska to southern California and parts of northern Rockies,” but judging by this enthusiastic news account, sightings in southern California may be somewhat rare.

 Since these birds thrive in old growth forests, logging is having a profoundly negative impact on their numbers, as will climate change.
 Window strikes are also responsible for many deaths.
 Want to help them and see them in your yard?